ROBOTIS-GIT/emanual/docs/en/edu/engineer/kit1.md

 ![](/assets/images/edu/engineer/kit1/cm550_2_kr.png)

-- `USB` Micro USB Port : 마이크로 USB 케이블로 CM-550를 PC의 USB 포트와 연결할 수 있습니다.
+- `USB` Micro USB Port : The 5 pin micro USB cable can be used to connect to the USB port of the PC.
-- `UART` Communication Port : BT-210, BT-410, LN-101, 적외선 수신기 등의 무선 통신용 모듈이나 외부 장치와의 통신용으로 사용되는 포트입니다.
+- `UART` Communication Port : BT-210, BT-410, LN-101, IR receiver or other communication modules can be connected.
-- `BAT` Battery Socket : 배터리를 연결하는 소켓입니다.
+- `BAT` Battery Socket : Provided Li-Po battery can be connected.
-- `12VDC` DC Input : 전원 공급기(SMPS)의 전원잭을 연결하는 소켓입니다.
+- `12VDC` DC Input : The DC barrel jack of provided SMPS can be connected.
-- `POWER` Power Switch : 제어기의 전원을 켜거나 끌 때 사용하는 스위치입니다.
+- `POWER` Power Switch : Controls the power supply of the controller.
-- Status LED : 전원과 무선기기의 상태에 따라 다양한 색상과 표현으로 알려주는 RGB LED입니다.
+- Status LED : Displays voltage level and wireless device connection status with RGB LED.
-- `MODE` MODE LED : CM-550의 동작 모드를 표시하는 RGB LED입니다.
-CM-550의 [동작 모드] 설명을 참고하세요.
+- `MODE` MODE LED : This RGB LED displays the operating mode of CM-550.
+Please refer to the [Operating Mode] of CM-550.
-- `START` START LED : CM-550의 [동작 모드] 설명을 참고하세요.
+- `START` START LED : Please refer to the [Operating Mode] of CM-550.
-- `MODE` MODE Button : 제어기의 동작 모드를 변경하기 위한 버튼입니다.
-CM-550의 [동작 모드] 설명을 참고하세요.
+- `MODE` MODE Button : The operating mode can be changed with this button.
+Please refer to the [Operating Mode] of CM-550.
-- `START` START Button : 현재 선택된 모드를 실행하기 위한 버튼입니다.
-CM-550의 [동작 모드] 설명을 참고하세요.
+- `START` START Button : This button runs selected operating mode.
+Please refer to the [Operating Mode] of CM-550.
-- `DXL` DYNAMIXEL X Series Port : 다이나믹셀 X 시리즈를 연결하기 위한 포트입니다.
+- `DXL` DYNAMIXEL X Series Port : DYNAMIXEL X series can be connected in any of these ports.
-- `PORT` ROBOTIS 5 Pin Port : DMS, 접촉 센서, 적외선 센서 등의 주변장치를 연결하기 위한 5개의 포트입니다.
+- `PORT` ROBOTIS 5 Pin Port : Sensors such as DMS, Touch sensor, IR sensor can be connected.
-  그 중 서보모터, 적외선센서, 온습도센서는 1, 2번 포트에만 연결할 수 있습니다. 각 포트마다 번호가 표시되어 있습니다.
+  Servo motor, IR array sensor, Temperature & Humidity sensor can only be connected to Port 1 or 2.
-- `MIC` Internal Microphone : 박수 소리를 감지할 수 있는 마이크가 기본으로 내장되어 있습니다.
+- `MIC` Internal Microphone : The integrated microphone detects clapping sound.
-- `FUSE` Fuse : 10A 퓨즈가 내장되어 있습니다.
+- `FUSE` Fuse : 10A fuse protects electric damage.

-**주의** : CM-550 제어기의 USB 포트는 PC와의 통신용이므로 스마트 기기나 다른 장치와 연결하지 마세요. 제어기 고장의 원인이 될 수 있습니다.
+**CAUTION** : The USB port on CM-550 is designed to be connected with the PC.
+Please do **NOT** connect other USB devices, or it may cause damage to the controller.
 {: .notice--warning}

 **[CM-550 eManual]{: .blank}**